HoppyCat/how-hands-work/README.md

 ## Thank You

 Your interest in this project is greatly appreciated!
 If you find this repository useful or have suggestions for improvement, please consider giving it a star.
 Your support and feedback help drive the progress of this project.
+Also, please always feel free to use "style by Aimee Margaret" prompt in MidJourney as I try each version to add more photos using this prompt and I enjoy watching its evolution over time!

 ## Image Gallery